JayAtSeneca/AWS-Cloud-Practitioner-Practice-Questions-Answers/README.md

 - [ ] By creating database Read Replicas.
 - [x] By ensuring that only healthy targets receive traffic.

+### A company needs to migrate their website from on-premises to AWS.
+Security is a major concern for them, so they need to host their website on hardware that is NOT shared with other AWS customers.
+Which of the following EC2 instance options meets this requirement?

+- [ ] On-demand instances.
+- [ ] Spot instances.
+- [x] Dedicated instances.
+- [ ] Reserved instances.

 # End